University Policies

 Duke is committed to encouraging and sustaining a learning and work community that is free from prohibited discrimination and harassment.
 The institution prohibits discrimination on the basis of age, color, disability, gender, gender identity, gender expression, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status, in the administration of its educational policies, admission policies, financial aid, employment, or any other institution program or activity.
 It admits qualified students to all the rights, privileges, programs, and activities generally accorded or made available to students.

 Sexual harassment and sexual misconduct are forms of sex discrimination and prohibited by the institution.
 Duke has designated the Vice President for Institutional Equity and Chief Diversity Officer as the individual responsible for the coordination and administration of its nondiscrimination and harassment policies.
-The Office for Institutional Equity is located in Smith Warehouse, 114 S. Buchanan Blvd., Bay 8, Durham, North Carolina 27708, and can be contacted at (919) 684-8222.
+The Office for Institutional Equity is located in Smith Warehouse, 114 S. Buchanan Blvd., Bay 8, Durham, North Carolina 27708.
+Phone: (919) 684-8222.

 Questions or comments about harassment or discrimination can be directed to one of the following administrators in the Office for Institutional Equity.